I walked with the urgency and excitement of an addict trying to get his fix.

 Secretly, I wanted to test whether the Vision Pro would be a media consumption device or a creativity device.

-In other words, is this a new toy device or a work device?
+In other words, is this a new piece of junk or a work device?

 Media Consumption Experience